Hen and Chicken Fern foliage

 Planting & Growing

-This plant does best in partial shade to shade.
+This plant does best in partial shade to full shade.
+Keep it well away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
+It may require supplemental watering during periods of drought or extended heat.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
 It can be propagated by division.